MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 ## Protection templates and sensitivity labels

 Administrator-defined [protection templates](https://docs.microsoft.com/azure/information-protection/configure-policy-templates), such as those you define for Office 365 Message Encryption, are hidden from the Office user experience when sensitivity labels are enabled because they are redundant with sensitivity labels that have encryption enabled.

-## Apply classifications to files, emails, and attachments
+## Apply sensitivity labels to files, emails, and attachments

 Users can apply just one label at a time for each document or email.

 When you label an email message that has attachments, those attachments do not inherit the same label.
 The attachments remain either without a label or retain a separately applied label.
 However, if the label for the email applies protection, that protection is applied to Office attachments.

+## Sensitivity label compatibility

+### With Azure Information Protection client

+Sensitivity labels applied to documents and emails with the Office built-in labeling client can be viewed and changed with the Azure Information Protection client, and vice versa.

+### With other versions of Office

+Labeled documents and emails can be opened in any version of of Office by any authorized user, but the label can only be viewed or changed in the supported Office versions listed in the table above or the Azure Information Protection client.

+> [!NOTE]
+> If a labeled _and encrypted_ document or email is opened in an [RMS-enlightened application](https://docs.microsoft.com/azure/information-protection/requirements-applications#rms-enlightened-applications) that doesn't support sensitivity labeling, encryption and rights management are enforced.

 ## Support for SharePoint and OneDrive files protected by sensitivity labels

  - Link to the new file i haven't created yet (made from labels warning in PS.docx) https://microsoft.sharepoint-df.com/:w:/t/CrossPremises/EWodtIxK6qZCuxVTcJgrSDUBy8eXtG86T0jDO4gHXPw5JA?e=4%3AB3cPRV&at=9&wdLOR=cC9693645-A4E0-400A-81BC-B40EBD059B8B

+To use the Office built-in labeling client in Office on the web, the document must be located in a OneDrive for Business or SharePoint Online instance that has been opted-in to the [Office 365 groups and sites public preview for sensitivity labels](https://review.docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-groups-sites?branch=kccross-ignite-sensitivitylabels).

 ## When Office 365 applies marks and encryption to content